What is Rhabdomyosarcoma?

 Treatment for rhabdomyosarcoma may involve surgery, radiation therapy and chemotherapy − alone or in combination.

 Your child may receive treatment as an inpatient and / or as an outpatient, depending on the stage of the disease and the phase of therapy.
-We will do periodic blood tests to check white blood cell, red blood cell and platelet counts, and test for any signs of returning tumor.
-Every few months, we will take X-rays of the lungs, liver and bones.
+We will do periodic blood tests to check white blood cells, red blood cells and platelet counts, and test for any signs of returning tumor.
+Every few months, we will obtain imaging of the lungs, liver and bones.